 Shin splints are a common overuse injury that most runners will deal with and dread.
-Use this guide to better understand the pain in your shin, learn how to treat it, and prevent it from coming back.
+Use this "how to" guide to better understand the pain in your shin, learn how to treat it, and prevent it from coming back.

 While a bag of frozen peas might be a quick fix for shin splints, the key to healthy lower legs is understanding how they work.